 We chose this book for several reasons.
 First, we wanted our students to read a living author.
 Second, we wanted a work from Mexico, Latin America, or South America to enlarge the scope of our reading list.
 Third, we wanted to introduce the concept of magical realism (also called magic realism) to expose students to the idea of the fantastic in literature, reflecting the work of Gabriel Garcia Marquez and Jorge Luis Borges.
-After extensive reading in American and British literature, our students needed a different focus, a look into a culture familiar to some and unfamiliar to others.
+After extensive reading in American and British literature, our students needed a different focus, a look into a culture familiar to some, unfamiliar to others.
 Fourth, we wanted a contemporary work that focused on the place of women to use in comparison with other novels.
-Esquivel's novel has helped accomplish all these goals.
+Esquivel’s novel has helped accomplish all these goals.

 We would like to comment on the treatment of sexual relationships and the presence of the supernatural in the novel.
 Esquivel includes scenes that deal with sex, rape, the world of the spirits, and other controversial subjects.
 We teach this novel only to mature students who feel they can handle the material.
 Although some may object to these scenes, our students accept them as appropriate in the context of the story.
 We agree with that assessment and hope you and your students will view the book in the same way.

 This unit offers a sample four-week lesson plan.
 This is the format we recommend the first time the novel is taught, but we have done it in a variety of other sequences.
 This brings us to one final comment: this unit is very flexible.
 We offer approaches based on first-hand experience, but we know that there are many other combinations that will work as well.
-We believe that all teachers adapt ideas to fit his/her own teaching style, and this format, like those in all of our curriculum packets, is easily and successfully modified.
+We believe that all teachers adapt ideas to fit their own teaching styles, and this format, like those in all of our curriculum packets, is easily and successfully modified.